Infection prevention and control is a simple process that should be a continuous and on-going part of your program.

 COVID-19

-Children who have COVID-19 symptoms (regardless if they tested positive for COVID-19 or not) should self-isolate and not attend child care until they are fever free (without the use of fever reducing medication) and other symptoms are improving for 24 hours (or 48 hours if gastrointestinal symptoms are present, like nausea, diarrhea or vomiting).
+Children who have COVID-19 symptoms (regardless if they tested positive for COVID-19 or not) should stay home and not attend child care or school until they are fever free (without the use of fever-reducing medication) and other symptoms have been improving for 24 hours (or 48 hours if gastrointestinal symptoms are present, like nausea, diarrhea or vomiting) and they have not developed any new symptoms.

 Hepatitis A

 Children with acute infection should be excluded for one week after onset of illness or jaundice (yellowing of the eyes and skin).
-Public Health staff will be in contact with your child care centre regarding recommendations for contacts of a case.
+Public Health staff will be in contact with the child care centre or school with recommendations for contacts of a case.

 Influenza (flu)